 And you know what.
 There has not been a single day when I have regretted it.
 There have definitely been a few times when I have MISSED having a DVR (usually when I have to sit through a boring commercial), but I have never regretted getting rid of it.
 The amount of money that we save yearly is so worth it.

-There are so so many alternative TV options available today.
-It wasn’t hard to find a few cheaper services for our family.
+It wasn’t even hard to find a few cheaper services for our family.

 We have since added a few subscription services to our TV options.
 They are all still so much cheaper than cable or dish.
 Here are a few of my favorites: